RSS

 NPP

-- Sinop NPP - In February 2024, the head of Rosatom"" Alexey Likhachev with reference to the president Turkey said that a "political decision" had been made to build a second nuclear power plant in the country by the state corporation.
+• Sinop NPP - In February 2024, the head of Rosatom"" Alexey Likhachev with reference to the president Turkey said that a "political decision" had been made construction on the state corporation of the second nuclear power plant in the country.

 "We are now in the process of learning the details.
 Most likely, it will be a site called "Sinop" - not on the Mediterranean, but on the Black Sea. "